 Learn what to expect when taking your child to an allergist, including the tests that an allergist may perform.

 If your child's primary care doctor suspects that your child has an allergic condition, such as a food allergy, your child will be referred to an allergist.

 You may also be interested in seeking out an allergist on your own if your child shows symptoms of an allergy.

-Learn more about when to take your child to an allergist from this video from Children’s Hospital of Orange County (CHOC):
+Learn more about when to take your child to an allergist from Children’s Hospital of Orange County (CHOC):

 At the allergist, your child could be tested for different allergies, and if the allergist does find that your child has an allergic condition, they will help you and your child manage it.
 Here's what you can expect when taking your child to an allergist.

 An allergist is a doctor who specializes in the diagnosis and management of allergies.

 An allergist (also called an allergist/immunologist) is a physician certified in either pediatrics or internal medicine, who has completed an additional two years of accredited training in the area of allergy and immunology.
 They have also passed the rigorous allergist's exam given by the American Board of Allergy and Immunology.